Frequently Asked Questions

 Can I be notified when a grant opportunity comes up?

 Yes!
-Fill out the form on our Contact Us page, and we’ll add you to our distribution list.
-We’ll send you an email whenever a new RFP is released.
+You can sign up for email communications at the bottom of our home page, and we’ll add you to our distribution list to receive an email whenever a new RFP is released.

 Where can I learn more about past Health Fund grants and the projects they supported?

-We’ve created a searchable Grant Database that provides details about every grant the Health Fund has made.
-You can also see how our grantmaking has impacted communities across the state by viewing our Grant Map.
+We’ve created a searchable grant database that provides details about every grant the Health Fund has made.
+You can also see how our grantmaking has impacted communities across the state by viewing our grant map.
+Note that some grants may reflect prior funding priorities, so it’s always important to review the current RFP for any program you’re interested in, to ensure our current priorities align with your project.

 Do we need to submit a concept paper?

-While not required, we strongly encourage you to submit a brief concept paper at any point during the year or during the designated time frame prior to your grant submission.
-Concept papers should be a maximum of two pages, including a draft budget.
+While not required for most grant programs, we strongly encourage you to submit a brief concept paper at any point during the year or during the designated time frame prior to your grant submission.
+Concept papers should be a maximum of two pages, including an abbreviated draft budget.
 Refer to specific RFPs for deadlines and the appropriate contact person for your concept paper.
 While we do not require you to adhere to a specific template or formatting requirements for the concept paper, each RFP will provide a list of information you must include.
+Please note, in 2025 we are requiring concept papers for applicants to our Community Health Impact and Capacity Building grant programs.

 Is there a limit on the size of an organization’s budget?